 2) You can see the streak of blonde in my hair.
 I know it's black and white so you can't really tell, but I have blonde highlights and I'm so glad I went back to blonde.
 My hair's really thick too which, although can cause it to be bolshy and, in both sense of the term, big-headed, I know I'm lucky to have.
 I've learnt that big hair is good.

 3) You can't see the state of my terrible skin!
-There's a reason why my chin's buried and somehow I managed to look posey inside of hidey.
+There's a reason why my chin's buried and somehow I managed to look posey instead of hidey.
 Points to Louise for clever framing.

 I frustrate myself constantly by hating on parts of my body.
 I KNOW I shouldn't give a shit, and I KNOW I look okay, and I KNOW if I tried to look like others then I'd lose who I am, but I still look at myself sometimes and think, "Mate, what is going on with that flab on your hips.
 I mean really.
 Sort it out."